The Cycle Most Couples Don’t Realize They’re Stuck In (And How To Break It!)

 3. Give Your Emotions A Name

-Often, what we say on the surface isn’t what we’re actually feeling.
-Sharing what you’re feeling gives your partner more clarity, breaks down their defences, and a chance to speak to the real issue.
+Sharing what you’re feeling gives your partner more clarity, softens their defences, and can make space to speak to the real issue.

-For instance, you could try saying, “I’m feeling really unheard right now.
+For instance, you could try saying, “I’m feeling really unimportant to you right now.
 Can we talk about that?”

 4. Get Curious